corda/corda5-samples/java-samples/corda5-negotiation-cordapp/README.md

 #### Step 4: Accept the new proposal from bob  `AcceptFlow`
 In this step, alice will accept the new proposal of Bob.
-Goto `POST /flow/{holdingidentityshorthash}`, enter the identity short hash (of Alice) and request body, we also need to provide the proposalId, which is same as the proposal ID used in the modifyFlow body.
+Goto `POST /flow/{holdingidentityshorthash}`, enter the identity short hash (of Alice) and request body, we also need to provide the proposalId, which is same as the proposal ID used in modifyFlow body.
 ```
 {
   "clientRequestId": "AcceptFlow",
-  "flowClassName": "com.r3.developers.samples.obligation.workflows.modify.CreateModifyRequestFlow",
+  "flowClassName": "com.r3.developers.samples.negotiation.workflows.accept.AcceptFlowRequest",
   "requestBody": {
       "proposalID": "<use the proposal id here>"
   }